JMDirksen/OTPL/readme.md

 # Important
-Make sure the file `otpl.json` is not accessible from the internet, it will contain the stored passwords in plain text.
+Make sure the file `otpl.json` or `db.json` is not accessible from the internet, it will contain the stored passwords in plain text.

-# Setup
+# Docker setup
+    docker build -t otpl .
+    docker run -d -p 80:80 otpl

+# Manual setup on linux
     su -

     apt install -y git libapache2-mod-php